3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 #### rkbin

-In `rkbin/RKBOOT/RK3568MINIALL.ini`   I had to update FlashBoot so it points to `u-boot-spl.bin` file
+In `rkbin/RKBOOT/RK3568MINIALL.ini` I had to update FlashBoot so it points to `u-boot-spl.bin` file.
+Later this `.ini` file will be used by `boot_merger` tool to create `rk356x_spl_loader_v1.21.113.bin` file which will contain U-Boot SPL.
+It'll then be written to SPI flash memory.

 ```diff
 diff --git a/RKBOOT/RK3568MINIALL.ini b/RKBOOT/RK3568MINIALL.ini